ag0609/Project-BNDL/README.md

 # Before you install...

+- The scripts placed here is for *self entertaining* only, **there is no promise of any working build, future development and maintainance.**
+- On the other hand, you can feel free to take the script and develope your own build.
+- ***You are acknowledged that you should take all responsibility of any crimes, risks and lost that caused by any scripts of this site.***
+- ***You are acknowledged that you should not do any crime, no matter using any scripts of this site or not.***
+- or simply say "don't use it if you don't know what it is running"
+- You may need python and related plugin for the Chromedriver version.
+Please read the [README.MD](https://github.com/ag0609/Project-BNDL/blob/master/BNDL_PYChromedriver/README.MD)
-You may need browser add-ons to run userscript, like [Tampermonkey](https://www.tampermonkey.net/) or [Greasemonkey](https://www.greasespot.net/).
+- You may need browser add-ons to run userscript version, like [Tampermonkey](https://www.tampermonkey.net/) or [Greasemonkey](https://www.greasespot.net/).

 # Installation